riconaranjo/iOS-Curriculum/README.md

 ## 0. Prelude: Installing Xcode on a macOS VM

-This workshop will cover how to setup your own macOS Virtual Machine [VM], in case you don't have access to your own mac but you still want to develop iOS/macOS apps.
+This workshop will cover how to setup your own macOS Virtual Machine [VM], in case you don't have access to your own mac but you still want to develop iOS / macOS apps.

 ## 1. Getting Started